matkv/hugo-website/content/now/index.md

 * The Shadow Rising (Wheel Of Time, Book 4) - Robert Jordan
 * Clean Code: A Handbook of Agile Software Craftmanship - Robert C. Martin
-* Digital Minimalism: Choosing a Focused Life in a Noisy World - Cal Newport

 All my finished books & reviews for them are on my [book reviews](/reading) page.